 Creating a healthier Santa Clara County

 In addition to getting your shot, you can make an even bigger impact by encouraging friends, family members, coworkers, and others to roll up their sleeves to get vaccinated.
-Spread the word that the COVID-19 vaccine is safe, effective, free, and easy – and it’s the right way forward for our community.
-Follow us on Facebook for updates and information you can share to get the word out!
+Use the hashtag #SCFHPFightsCOVID on Facebook and Instagram to share that you did your part to help stop the spread!
+The COVID-19 vaccine is safe, effective, free, and easy – and it’s the right way forward for our community.